 For many years now, he's been a writing teacher at Gotham Writers, and the editor of the writing craft website at MEDIUM—The Writer Shed.
 David also writes regular personal essays at SUBSTACK: The Abundance.
 MORE

-Sign up for The Writer Shed newsletter and news about David W. Berner
+Sign up for The Writer Shed newsletter.

 From Collective Ink Books